Great Western Railway (train operating company): IET issues

-The only IETs that were permitted to operate were those which had been carefully inspected and found to have no significant cracks.
-This meant that most of GWR's 93 IETs were unavailable which led to significant disruption to long-distance services. s operated additional services from London Paddington to Didcot Parkway which were later extended to Swindon and Bristol Parkway after approval was given for them to operate in service on this route.
-Three additional 387s were loaned from c2c and were modified to work with GWR's fleet, mostly on services to Newbury.
-CrossCountry operated a service on behalf of GWR from Swindon to Bristol Temple Meads and the few available 800s and 802s were concentrated on services west of Swindon and to Plymouth.
+The only IET units that were permitted to operate were those which had been carefully inspected and found to have no significant cracks.
+This meant that most of GWR's 93 units were unavailable which led to significant disruption to long-distance services. units operated additional services from London Paddington to Didcot Parkway which were later extended to Swindon and Bristol Parkway after approval was given for them to operate in service on this route.
+Three additional 387 units were loaned from c2c and were modified to work with GWR's fleet, mostly on services to Newbury.
+CrossCountry operated a service on behalf of GWR from Swindon to Bristol Temple Meads and the few available 800 and 802, were concentrated on services west of Swindon and to Plymouth.
 Plans were agreed on 13 May to increase inspections of the lifting pads and yaw dampers so that more trains could be returned to service.
-A further six Class 387s were loaned from Govia Thameslink Railway in July 2021 and used in a common pool with GWR's existing 387/1 fleet, being surplus to requirements while the Gatwick Express service was suspended.
+A further six Class 387 units were loaned from Govia Thameslink Railway in July 2021 and used in a common pool with GWR's existing 387/1 fleet, being surplus to requirements while the Gatwick Express service was suspended.